Holodomor genocide question: Michael Ellman

 Professor of economics Michael Ellman states that Stalin clearly committed crimes against humanity but whether he committed genocide depends on the definition of the term.
 In his 2007 article "Stalin and the Soviet Famine of 1932–33 Revisited", he wrote:

 Team-Stalin's behaviour in 1930 – 34 clearly constitutes a crime against humanity (or a series of crimes against humanity) as that is defined in the 1998 Rome Statute of the International Criminal Court article 7, subsection 1 (d) and (h)[.] ...
 Was Team-Stalin also guilty of genocide?
 That depends on how 'genocide' is defined. ...
 The first physical element is the export of grain during a famine. ...
 The second physical element was the ban on migration from Ukraine and the North Caucasus. ...
 The third physical element is that 'Stalin made no effort to secure grain assistance from abroad[.]' ...
 If the present author were a member of the jury trying this case he would support a verdict of not guilty (or possibly the Scottish verdict of not proven).
 The reasons for this are as follows.
 First, the three physical elements in the alleged crime can all be given non-genocidal interpretations.
 Secondly, the two mental elements are not unambiguous evidence of genocide.
 Suspicion of an ethnic group may lead to genocide, but by itself is not evidence of genocide.
 Hence it would seem that the necessary proof of specific intent is lacking.

-Ellman states that in the end it all depends on the definition of genocide and that if Stalin was guilty of genocide in the Holodomor, then "[m]any other events of the 1917–53 era (e.g. the deportation of whole nationalities, and the 'national operations' of 1937–38) would also qualify as genocide, as would the acts of [many Western countries]", such as the Atlantic slave trade, the atomic bombings of Hiroshima and Nagasaki, and the sanctions against Iraq in the 1990s, among many others.
+Ellman states that in the end it all depends on the definition of genocide and that if Stalin were guilty of genocide in the Holodomor, then "[m]any other events of the 1917–53 era (e.g. the deportation of whole nationalities, and the 'national operations' of 1937–38) would also qualify as genocide, as would the acts of [many Western countries]", such as the Atlantic slave trade, the atomic bombings of Hiroshima and Nagasaki, and the sanctions against Iraq in the 1990s, among many others.
 Historian Hiroaki Kuromiya finds it persuasive.